 February 1, 2025

-Background: Intelligence and personality are characteristics that remain consistent and stable in various situations and over a period of time.
-The research was conducted with the goal of establishing a standardized version of the five-factor model of the Maher Multifaceted Fluid Test of Intelligence (MMFTI) for students in grades four to six, relying on the theory of metacognition.
+Objective: The research aimed to create a standardized version of the five-factor model of the Maher Multifaceted Fluid Test of Intelligence (MMFTI) for students in grades four to six, based on the theory of metacognition.

-Method: The Maher Multifaceted Fluid Test of Children Intelligence (MMFTI) to standardize fluid intelligence in fourth to sixth-grade students (10 to 12 years old) was carried out in Tehran with a descriptive and mixed method of exploratory type with a fundamental purpose.
-It uses Cattle-Horn-Carroll (CHC) theories, successful intelligence theory, and superintelligence theory or the intelligence of happiness as a theoretical foundation.
-Based on this, 800 students were selected from non-profit schools in 5 educational districts of Tehran using the staged cluster sampling method.
+Methods and Materials: The study involved conducting the Maher Multifaceted Fluid Test of Children Intelligence (MMFTI) to standardize fluid intelligence in fourth to sixth-grade students (ages 10 to 12) in Tehran.
+The research used a descriptive and mixed exploratory method with a fundamental purpose.
+It is based on Cattle-Horn-Carroll (CHC) theories, successful intelligence theory, and superintelligence theory, or the intelligence of happiness, as a theoretical foundation.
+800 students were selected from non-profit schools in 5 educational districts of Tehran using the staged cluster sampling method.
 The results of the exploratory factor analysis of 90 questions in the framework of a 5-factor model including perception (shape from context, shape recognition, visual completion, and perceptual sequence), reasoning (visual, maze, matrix, and mental calculations), attention (one-dimensional, multi-dimensional and geometric), memory (visual, auditory and numerical) and processing speed (visual processing, symbols, letter sequence) confirmed.

-Results: The findings of structural equation modeling and confirmatory factor analysis, which was performed using Lisrel software, also confirmed the fit of the 5-factor measurement model, and the factor loadings of the sub-variables on the 5 factors showed that the sub-variables are suitable measures for measuring are the main factors.
-Cronbach's alpha coefficients also showed that these factors and their sub-variables had acceptable reliability.
+Findings: The results of the structural equation modeling and confirmatory factor analysis, confirmed that the 5-factor measurement model fit well.
+The factor loadings of the sub-variables on the 5-factor indicated that the sub-variables are appropriate measures for capturing the main factors.
+The Cronbach's alpha coefficients also indicated that these factors and their sub-variables demonstrated acceptable reliability.